We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Is that nature out of sync?

-But Rush, but Rush, there's never been this many Iguanas here before.
+But Rush, but Rush, there's never been this many iguanas here before.

 How do we know?

-There haven't been any in our lifetime or in our recorded history.
+They haven't been any in our lifetime or in our recorded history.

-But what's to say them coming here is not natural?
+But what's to say them coming here is not natural.

 It's a perfect climate for the damn things.

-Perfectly natural for them to exist here, otherwise they couldn't exist here.
+Perfectly natural for them to exist here.

 I'm not trying to make too big a deal out of this.